 1. Create Good Ventilation

-Keeping a carpeted room well-ventilated can help to get rid of odors before they settle in your carpet fibers.
+Keeping a carpeted room well-ventilated can help get rid of odors before they settle in your carpet fibers.
 You can easily do this by opening a window and allowing some fresh air in.

-If you have two openings across from each other, you can create cross-wind which will be more effective.
+If you have two openings across from each other, you can create a cross-wind which will be more effective.
 Open one of the two slightly and the other all the way.
 The wind will be forced through, and you will surely feel a fresh breeze.

 This will also help to keep the indoor humidity down.
 Low humidity will keep mold and mildew at bay.

 2. Clean Regularly

 Cleaning your carpet and your whole house regularly can keep odors at a minimum.
 For one, try to vacuum the carpet weekly to get rid of bacteria and dirt.
 You can also work on deodorizing your vacuum by adding some laundry crystals to the bag.
 This will spread a fresh scent as you vacuum.

 3. Clean Spills as They Happen